 Dividing Decimals Through Long Division

 The long division with decimals can be easily done just as the normal long division.
-The following sequence of steps explain the process of long division of decimals.
+The following sequence of steps explains the process of long division of decimals.

 - First, write the division in the standard form.
 Start by dividing the whole number part by the divisor.